DoctorHatkoff14/community-research-mcp/README.md

 Need help?
 Check the troubleshooting section or create an issue.
 Want to support development?
 Star the repo and share with other developers who are tired of the AI guessing game!

+## Disclaimer

+This project is a personal initiative by myself, Dr. Andrew Hatkoff.
+It is not affiliated with or endorsed by my employer or any other organization.
+The views expressed here are my own and do not necessarily reflect those of my employer or any other entity.

+## Donation

-Created by Dr. Andrew Hatkoff.
-Your support helps this project grow — all proceeds from donations go directly toward the project itself.
+Your support helps this project grow.
+All donations go directly toward the project itself.
+If you find this project useful, please consider buying me a coffee, and we'll see where this thing takes us.
+Otherwise, if it sucks, don't!

 buymeacoffee.com/AndrewHatkoff